moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 The first argument is a string that ROS will use to make a unique node.
 The second is needed for MoveIt because of how we use ROS Parameters.

-Lastly we have the code to shutdown ROS.
+Lastly, we have the code to shutdown ROS.

 3 Plan and Execute using MoveGroupInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In place of the comment that says "Next step goes here" add this code:
+In place of the comment that says "Next step goes here," add this code:

 .. code-block:: C++